 “This will be an unmatched opportunity to learn about the evolving relationship between the U.S. and Europe,” Luckie said.
 “I’m so fortunate that KLTV is supporting and encouraging my participation in the RIAS exchange, which will certainly help me grow professionally and personally.”

 This is the 24th year of the partnership between the RTDNF and RIAS, which has sent more than 700 Fellows to Germany.
-The fall 2017 German/American Journalist Exchange Program will run from September 17 – 30 and include stops in Brussels, Berlin, Potsdam, Wittenberg and Hamburg.
+The fall 2017 German/American Journalist Exchange Program will run from September 17 – 30 and include stops in Brussels, Berlin, Cologne, Wittenberg and Hamburg.

 Sponsored by the RIAS Berlin Commission, it will feature briefings with top-level German political and media players, meetings with international journalists and with officials at the European Union headquarters and NATO headquarters.